A Guide to Wedding Officiant Cost, Fees and Donations

 Local Requirements

-Depending on where you're getting married, local requirements can also affect your wedding officiant cost.
+Depending on where you're getting married, local requirements can also affect wedding officiant pricing.
 In situations where premarital counseling is required (for example, some houses of worship), you may be able to complete the course directly with your wedding officiant for an additional cost.
 In the case of a destination wedding, you might also run into some unexpected costs when it comes to your ceremony or wedding officiant fees.

 "In Mexico, you must have blood work done before you can be married legally, which has lab and hospital costs," says Bonnie Chase, CEO, owner and destination wedding planner of Events by Bliss in Cabo San Lucas, Mexico.
 "It's a good idea to talk about these details with your planner as early as possible to make sure that your requirements are met and that they are accounted for in your budget."